ilhan007/ui5con-app/docs/Step3_The_Routing.md

 6. Import the `Switch`, `Route`, `Redirect` from `react-router-dom` in `src/App.js`  and import the `Detail` component.
 Then, use the `Switch` to set up the paths and which component to be displayed respectively.
-After you add the code below, you should get the `Home` component on `/#/home` path and the `Detail` component on `/#/detail` path.
+After you add the code below, you should get the `Home` component on the `/#/home` path and the `Detail` component on the `/#/detail` path.

 	```js